paulrobertlloyd/paulrobertlloyd-v3/source/articles/_pages/early_graphic_design_in_television-2.markdown

 This meant graphics produced for television had a huge number of restrictions put on them.
 Lettering had to be large and bold with strong tonal contrast and illustrations had to use fairly heavy lines and lack detail ('Op' and 'Pop' art themes were common used during the end of the fifties).
 Designers also had to work from the center of the screen outwards, so as to ensure their work would be seen.

-{% figure figure--image-quintet "Figure 1: Title sequence from <cite>Wednesday Magazine</cite> (BBC 1958.
+{% figure c-figure--image-quintet "Figure 1: Title sequence from <cite>Wednesday Magazine</cite> (BBC 1958.
 Designed by Bernard Lodge)" %}
 {% picture thumbnail /articles/early_graphic_design_in_television/figure-1a.png alt="Still from ident" %}
 {% picture thumbnail /articles/early_graphic_design_in_television/figure-1b.png alt="Still from ident" %}
 {% picture thumbnail /articles/early_graphic_design_in_television/figure-1c.png alt="Still from ident" %}